saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 Krish Yadav's face on screen showed careful attention.
 "What's the cost of intelligence?
 We have $380,000 allocated for Phase 2.
 Sufficient?"

-"Tight but workable," Swapna replied.
-"Largest costs are LLM APIs and vector database.
-We've architected for efficiency—semantic caching will reduce LLM costs by 80-85% once operational."
+"Tight but workable," Sarah replied.
+"The Largest costs are LLM APIs and vector databases.
+We've architected for efficiency.
+Semantic caching will reduce LLM costs by 80-85% once operational."

 Sarah walked to the whiteboard.
 "The business problem: We promised the board agent-ready infrastructure by Week 10.
 INPACT™ score of 86/100 or higher.
 We're at 42.
 The gap is 43 points."